the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 className={cs(styles.button, styles.buttonLarge)}
 ~~~~~~~

-The library offers conditional styling too; whereas the left hand-side of the object's property must be used as a [computed property name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) and is only applied if the right hand-side evaluates to true:
+The library offers conditional styling too; whereas the left-hand side of the object's property must be used as a [computed property name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) and is only applied if the right-hand side evaluates to true:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~